“A ROLLING STONE GATHERS NO MOSS, BUT A ROLLING FERRO GATHERS MANY DIFFERENT…MOSS-I”

 I’m Cuban-Colombian (he/him), born and raised in Miami, FL.
 I can’t remember a time when acting wasn’t part of my life-long plan.
 After high school, I took some breaks.
 I went to India, Nepal, and London for some world traveling.

-If I could have any job as an actor, I would love to play the fumbling clown on a hit TV sitcom.
+If I could have any job as an actor, I would love to play some fumbling clown on a hit TV sitcom.
 Right now, I’m loving the incredibly smart, Abbott Elementary!
 Shows like Abbott, Scrubs, and Frasier have kept me company during very dark times.
-If my acting could do similar service, then I would be very grateful.
+If my acting could do similar service, I would be very grateful.